RSEM Tutorial: Gene & Isoform Quantification for RNA-Seq

 RSEM can be installed via Bioconda.

-If you see the following output, the installation was successful:
+If you see output similar to the following, the installation was successful.

-Preparing the Index
+Building the Index

 Read Counting